rage/cyber-security-base-19/data/module-2/part-3/security.md

 The automated test will ignore the DNS name of the server in img tags, so you can use `localhost:8000` freely, or any other name, depending on your setup.

+If you want to test the csrf.html file _manually_, you probably will not succeed by simply opening the file in a browser.
+The  manual testing will not work with Chrome, probably will not work with Firefox, and may work with Safari.

+The reason for this is that the browsers recently started protecting cross-site cookies more seriously (in this case the required cookie is the sessionid).
+It is still possible to setup a very insecure server so that the csrf attack works but it requires setting up HTTPS server, which is not trivial.

+Instead, to test the file manually, do the following steps.
+- Start the server.
+- Login as bob.
+- in src directory, run `python3 -m http.server 9000` (this will start a second web server).
+- Go to `http://localhost:9000/csrf.html` (this will process the csrf message).
+- Reload the original page where you have logged as bob.

+Note that these steps are needed only if you want to test csrf.html _manually_.
+They are not required if you use `tmc test` or `tmc submit`.

 </programming-exercise>